bloominstituteoftechnology/Precourse/Lesson5-JS-IV/homework/README.md

 	* `prototype`
 	* Constructors

-2. From within this 'homework" folder, install dependencies using `npm install`.
-Run tests using `npm test`.

-3. Make the tests pass!
+2. From the top level of your `Precourse` folder, run `npm run test:JSIV` to run the automated tests.
+You will fill out the functions in `homework.js` to make the tests pass.

 #### Congratulations on finishing Homework #4!